- Competitive rates

-Bottom Line: Geico is a good insurance company, especially for tech-savvy, budget-conscious drivers who are comfortable buying car insurance directly from an insurance company, rather than from an individual agent.
+Geico is an excellent insurance company, especially for tech-savvy, budget-conscious drivers who are comfortable buying car insurance directly from an insurance company, rather than from an individual agent.
 Prospective customers should also be comfortable managing the policy largely online and over the phone, rather than face to face with an agent.
 Fortunately, Geico has a largely transparent, fairly easy-to-use website.

 All in all, Geico car insurance scores well in terms of pricing, ease of use, and coverage options.
 For example, Geico offers a special policy to protect people driving for rideshare companies or on-demand delivery services.
 There are lots of discounts available, too, lending some credibility to the company’s famous tagline: “15 minutes could save you 15% or more on car insurance.”
 In fact, the various discount categories could help drivers save as much as 40%.